JuniorBlack2006/PlotGUI/README.md

   plot.gui
   admin.pgui.reload

-In the "target" folder is the ".jar" file that has to go into the plugin folder
+In the "build \ target" folder is the ".jar" file that has to go into the plugin folder